franzvrolijk/react-router-theme/readme.md

 - ✅ Compatible with system-preference dark mode for themes supporting it
 - ✅ Made for React Router (v7) and Remix

-> [!NOTE]
-> This is essentially a less featured version of [remix-themes](https://www.npmjs.com/package/remix-themes), ideal if you'd like to get up and running with SSR themes with the least amount of effort.
-For more advanced use cases, consider remix-themes.

 ## How

-This package provides a useTheme-hook along with a pre-defined loader and action to simplify enabling "SSR themes".
-Utility functions for implementing this in custom loaders and actions are also provided.
+This package provides a useTheme-hook, along with a pre-defined loader and action, to simplify support for themes in server-side-rendered Remix/React Router apps.
+Utility functions for custom loaders and actions are also provided.

+The hook assures that the user's preferred theme is stored in cookies and local storage when set, loaded by the server when rendering server-side, and immediately updated across all tabs and windows when updated.

 ### Installation